pattharock/MUCA/README.md

 ## Note
-1. If on starting up, you find that server socket already in use, you may try to wait for upto 1 minute before starting up again or aternatively use another socket, although that may require changing the SERVER_PORT in the config files.
+1. If on starting up, you find that server port is already in use, you may try to wait for upto 1 minute before starting up again or aternatively use another port, although that may require changing the SERVER_PORT in the config files.

-2. While specifying the recepients of the message, teh delimiter betwen nicknames is ", " and not "," so nicknames will take the form `name1, name2, name3` and not `name1,name2,name3`
+2. While specifying the recepients of the message, the delimiter between nicknames is ", " and not "," so nicknames will take the form `name1, name2, name3` and not `name1,name2,name3`

 ## Sample Outputs